kizniche/Mycodo/docs/index.md

-description: Documentation (Wiki) for Mycodo, an environmental monitoring and regulation system.
+description: Documentation for Mycodo, an open source environmental monitoring and regulation system.

 ## Mycodo Environmental Monitoring and Regulation System

-Mycodo is open source software for the Raspberry Pi that couples inputs and outputs in interesting ways to sense and manipulate the environment.
+Mycodo is open source software for the [Raspberry Pi](https://en.wikipedia.org/wiki/Raspberry_Pi) that couples inputs and outputs in interesting ways to sense and manipulate the environment.

 ### Features